AdSoNaTuRaL/won-games/api/README.md

 - `http://localhost:1337/admin` - The Dashboard to create and populate data
 - `http://localhost:1337/graphql` - GraphQL Playground to test your queries

-The first time to access the Admin you'll need to create an user
+The first time to access the Admin you'll need to create an user.